Getting Started

 runtime checks.
 For compliance / certification:

---emit-certificate ./certs prog.rs writes one SMT-LIB2 file
+--emit-certificate ./certs prog.rz writes one SMT-LIB2 file

 per discharged obligation, each independently re-verifiable